Self Portrait of Sam Schembri with a screen-print of their own eye.

 Narcissus & Dysmorphia

-A mirror of Narcissus accompanies “Iconic” as an anecdote to dysmorphia and queer shame.
-As the modern term of narcissism is quite different to the original myths of Narcissus.
+I have developed works inspired by the story of Narcissus and the anecdote to dysmorphia and queer shame.
+The modern term of narcissism is quite different from the original myths of Narcissus.
 Several stories depict his admirers, men and women, inevitably killing themselves for his unreciprocated love.

 -Sam Schembri